HomeDev GuideRecipesAPI Reference

 Tab name validation in CMS 13

 Tab name validation prevents invalid identifiers from breaking startup in CMS 13.
-Review this rule before defining tabs in code or the UI to avoid registration failures.
+Review this rule before defining tabs in code or in the UI to avoid registration failures.

 ❗️